bibekanandadatta/JHU-Dissertation-Template/README.md

   - You can also add quotes before the chapter labels and titles (instructions are included inside the chapter), but in that case, you have to change the `\ChapterTopMargin` variable to ensure enough spacing before the chapter label and it may complicate the overall document formatting (not recommended).

 - If any chapter is already published at a journal or conference or available in any of the archival repositories (submitted/ to be submitted to a peer-reviewed journal/conference), it is a good idea to declare it at the beginning of the chapter.
 Such an example has been shown in Chapter 2 of the template.
-To have consistent formatting, a `spacing` environment with 1.25 spacing was used, and the publication was printed with the `\fullcite{}` command.
+To have consistent formatting, a `singlespace` environment was used, and the publication was printed with the `\fullcite{}` command.
   - If the chapter is adapted from multiple publications, you can use `enumerate` or `itemize` environments to list all the publications inside the spacing environment.
   - If the listed paper (published, submitted, or in preparation) is not cited anywhere else in the document and you do not want this to appear in the bibliographic references in the back matter, then use the following command.
 This command adds the paper to the group called `mypapers` which are not printed in the bibliography list.
+You can place the command anywhere; maybe in the reference chapter before printing the reference when you are sure about which bib items should not be included.
     ``` latex
     \mybibexclude{citation-key}
     ```